isomerpages/nrf-ctrlshift/_experts/experts1.md

 </div>
 <br>

 Have you ever wished that you had x-ray vision?
-Cheong Yiting, Principal Engineer, Maritime and Port Authority of Singapore, muses about how this could help her at work, and discusses the personality trait that helps her excel as an engineer.
+Yiting muses about how this could help her at work, and discusses the personality trait that helps her excel as an engineer.